Sections of this article:

 Influences On Watchmaking

-Not many watches have extended into areas other than engineering influences and/or the simple geometric shapes that fine jewelry is based on.
+Not many watches have extended into areas other than engineering influences and/or the simple geometric shapes that fine jewellery is based on.
 Not that I’m saying there’s anything wrong with those influences, of course . . . many watches are rightly proud of their relationship with the history and evolution of watchmaking.
-But UnconstrainedTime is doing something different from that.
+But UnconstrainedTime is doing something very different from that.

 The Eone Bradley watch: